-Foam Chamber is used in one of the most common application to protect vertical fixed roof (cone) liquid storage tanks, with or without internal floating roof with the low expansion foam system.
+Foam Chamber is used in one of the most common application to protect vertically fixed roof (cone) liquid storage tanks, with or without internal floating roof with the low expansion foam system.
 The application of foam is on the basis that the risk comprises the total surface area of the fuel.
 The foam system design guidelines generally used are in accordance with NFPA-11, standard.

 Foam Chambers are defined by NFPA-11 as Type II discharge outlets for delivering the foam to the surface of a flammable liquid.
 The Foam Chambers are widely used with the In-line foam inductor, Balance pressure foam proportioning system, Bladder tank proportioner or Foam tender.